Steps to apply for Poland work permit

 The employer must include documents confirming that the following conditions are met with the application:

-Employees should be informed that their work permits are only valid for the duration of their employment with the company that applied for them.
-If they decide to change jobs, their new employer will have to file for a new permission.
+Employees should be informed that their work permits are only valid for employment with the company that applied for them.
+If they decide to change jobs, their new employer will have to file for further permission.

 Your employer is legally obliged to: